JanKalo/RelAlign/README.md

 - Detecting synonymous relations using the embeddings
 - Evaluating detected synonyms and creating plots

+## System Requirements

+-minimum 32GB RAM
+-a CUDA-enabled GPU with at least 11GB memory (the software runs also on CPU, but the training is extremely slow)

 ## Dependencies

 - [OpenKE](https://github.com/thunlp/OpenKE) (compile library under thirdParty/OpenKE/ first!)